 Haley Davis BFA 2013

-During senior year, students become increasingly self-directed, delving into their own research methodology and integrating conceptual concerns with technical skills.
-A Professional Practices class helps seniors prepare for life after graduation, with the final semester culminating in a thesis and degree project that articulates the central concerns behind the final body of work produced.
+During their senior year, students become increasingly self-directed, delving into their own research methodology and integrating conceptual concerns with technical skills.
+Professional practices workshops during the fall semester and individualized guidance during the spring semester help seniors prepare for life after graduation.
+The final semester culminates in a thesis and degree project that articulates the central concerns behind each student’s art practice.

 For more information or to begin the application process, visit the Apply page.